 These are the terms which apply to college and university activities.
 They are common to institutions of higher learning throughout the country.

-Academic Probation: A student whose cumulative GPA falls below a 2.0 after a semester is placed on academic probation.
+Academic Probation: Students who have been placed on academic warning and are unable to increase their cumulative GPA to a 2.0 or higher within the following semester will be placed on academic probation.